NRMA website redesign

 Pattern efficiencies

-Clear patterns and component documentation to utilise content producers for common page patterns, like product pages, while maintaining design consistency.
+Clear patterns and component documentation to utilise content producers for common templates, like product pages, while maintaining design consistency.

 AA accessibility